 Aiwos is an Indo-European word that means both lifelong and eternal.
 Aiwos derives from an old root – ‘aiw (ayu),’ which means ‘eternity’ and ‘life’.

 This ‘aiw’ was made from the most ancient ‘aiu’ = ‘vital energy’.
-There is no research about the destiny of this root in modern languages.
-But the most developed languages that had the same Indo-European ancestor brought the following conclusions: Ancestors and Eve.
+There is no research about the root in modern languages.
+But the most developed languages who have the same Indo-European ancestor brought the following conclusions: Ancestors and Eve.

 *aiw- / ayu- eiu – vital energy, life, lifelong, eternity (eternal)